By Percis Ofori

 During the breakout sessions, participants emphasized the need for governments to strengthen both tax systems, and monitoring and evaluation systems, to help mobilize domestic resources.
 Governments were also urged to play an effective leadership role in coordinating resources.
 While finance and planning systems need to be balanced in generating transformation agenda, urban finance was seen as fundamental.

-In a presentation on strengthening domestic resource mobilization, ACET’s Director of Finance, Joe Amoako-Tuffour, said citizens should understand that taxes must be paid to raise revenue.
+In a presentation on strengthening domestic resource mobilization, ACET’s Director of Research, Joe Amoako-Tuffour, said citizens should understand that taxes must be paid to raise revenue.
 Personal identification was also seen as essential to tax systems in Africa.
 “But without taxes that favour the poor and a good information system, we can’t collect taxes”, Amoako-Tuffuor said.
 He said to mobilize resources domestically required strong political will.

 A final panel discussion on Strengthening Domestic Resource Mobilization brought together Neil Cole, Executive Director of the Collaborative African Budget Reform Initiative (CABRI), Emmanuel Kofi Nti, Commissioner-General of the Ghana Revenue Authority, Edward Larbi-Siaw, an advisor, at Ghana’s Ministry of Finance, and Jean-Louis Sarbib, Chief Executive Officer at Development Gateway.
 ACET’s Yaw Ansu moderated the session.